TOPLLab/topllab.github.io/warduino/guide/plugin.md

 - Go to the [Debugging Timeline view](#debugging-timeline-view) and click on the `save` button to extract a debug session from the physical board.
   Once the whole session has been extracted click then on the `debug` button to start the EDRWARD debugger on the selected debug session.

-## Functionality Overview
+## Features

-The following subsections details each of functionality supported by the plugin.
+The following subsections detail the features supported by the plugin.

 ### Mainstream debug operations